Leslie's (LESL)

 The change in a company's store base only tells one side of the story.
 The other is the performance of its existing locations and e-commerce sales, which informs management teams whether they should expand or downsize their physical footprints.
 Same-store sales is an industry measure of whether revenue is growing at those existing stores and is driven by customer visits (often called traffic) and the average spending per customer (ticket).

-In the latest quarter, Leslie’s same-store sales rose 6.7% year on year.
-This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.
+In the latest quarter, Leslie’s same-store sales fell by 6.5% year on year.
+This decrease represents a further deceleration from its historical levels.
+We hope the business can get back on track.

 7. Gross Margin & Pricing Power

-Leslie’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 36% gross margin over the last two years.
-Said differently, Leslie's paid its suppliers $64.04 for every $100 in revenue.
+Leslie's has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
+As you can see below, it averaged a 35.6% gross margin over the last two years.
+That means Leslie's paid its suppliers a lot of money ($64.37 for every $100 in revenue) to run its business.

 8. Operating Margin

-Looking at the trend in its profitability, Leslie’s operating margin decreased by 3.5 percentage points over the last year.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Looking at the trend in its profitability, Leslie’s operating margin decreased by 18 percentage points over the last year.
 Leslie’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 9. Cash Is King

-Taking a step back, we can see that Leslie’s margin dropped by 3.8 percentage points over the last year.
-This decrease came from the higher costs associated with opening more stores.
+Taking a step back, we can see that Leslie’s margin dropped by 5.9 percentage points over the last year.
+This decrease warrants extra caution because Leslie's failed to grow its same-store sales.
+Its cash profitability could decay further if it tries to reignite growth by opening new stores.

 10. Return on Invested Capital (ROIC)